Computing isogenies from modular equations in genus two: Background on modular forms and isogenies

+Note that all irreducible finite-dimensional representations of~$\GL_1(\C)^2$ have dimension~$1$, so there is no need to consider vector-valued forms.
 We say that~$f$ is \emph{symmetric} if~$f\circ\sigma = f$.
 If~$f$ is nonzero and symmetric, then its weight~$(k_1, k_2)$ is automatically \emph{parallel}, meaning~$k_1 = k_2$.
-A Hilbert modular \emph{function} is only required to be meromorphic instead of holomorphic.

-All irreducible representations of~$\GL_1(\C)^2$ are 1-dimensional, so there is no need to consider vector-valued forms.
-The analogue of \Cref{prop:mf-derivative} for Hilbert modular forms is the following.
+A \emph{Hilbert modular form} is a holomorphic Hilbert modular function.